Reading time: 5 min.

 Area covered: hairline, temples, crown

 There’s some lingering redness around the patient’s graft area, but it doesn’t appear inflamed or infected.
-This patient advises others worried about what their hair looks like at the 2 month stage to keep your thoughts on what your hair will eventually look like, rather than what it looks like now.
+This patient advises others worried about what their hair looks like at the 2-month stage to keep their thoughts on what their hair will eventually look like, rather than what it looks like now.

-Can I cut my hair 2 months after hair transplant?
+Can I cut my hair 2 months after a hair transplant?

 Yes.
 In fact, you don’t have to wait this long — you can typically cut your hair around 3-4 weeks after a hair transplant, provided you haven’t experienced any complications.
 Learn more about getting a haircut after a hair transplant.